ByteBitter/Color-IMG-Generator/README.md

 # Color-IMG-Generator
-A program that lets you easily crate Images for a custom GrandMA2 color selector
+A program that lets you easily crate images for a custom GrandMA2 color selector